Thunder acquire 17th pick Pokusevski from Timberwolves

-The person confirmed the deal to The Associated Press on condition of anonymity because the trade had not yet been announced.
-Deals involving players can’t be finalized until free agency officially begins on Sunday for salary cap purposes.
+The person confirmed the deal to The Associated Press on condition of anonymity because the trade had not been announced.
+Deals involving players can’t be finalized until free agency officially begins on Sunday.

 Pokusevski, 18, is listed at 6-foot-11 and 215 pounds.
 He represented Serbia at the 2018 FIBA U-17 World Championship and the 2019 FIBA U-18 European Championship.
 He played for Olympiacos’ second-division team in Greece last season and averaged 10.8 points and 7.9 rebounds per game.